mgunyho/tere/README.md

 - `--gap-search` or `-g` / `--gap-search-anywhere` or `-G` / `--no-gap-search` or `-n`: Configure whether to allow matches with gaps in them (see above).
 - `--autocd-timeout` - If only one folder matches the current search query, automatically enter it after this many milliseconds.
 Can also be set to `off`, which disables this behaviour.
 - `--history-file`: To make browsing more convenient, `tere` saves a history of folders you have visited to this file in JSON format.
 It should be an absolute path.
 Defaults to `$CACHE_DIR/tere/history.json`, where `$CACHE_DIR` is `$XDG_CACHE_HOME` or `~/.cache`.
 Set to the empty string `''` to disable saving the history.
 Note that the history file may reveal parts of your filesystem hierarchy if it is possible to read by other users.
+- `--mouse`: Enable navigating with the mouse.
+Off by default.

 Some options have two or more versions that override each other (for example `--folders-only` and `--no-folders-only`).
 For such options, whichever is passed last wins.
 This way, you can have one option as the default in your shell's `rc` file, but you can sometimes manually override that option when running `tere`.